ElisaLegnani/elisalegnani.github.io/index.md

 <img class="circular-img" align="left" width=260 src="assets/img/me_23_2.jpg"/>

 I am a PhD student in Physics in the *Observational Cosmology* group at [IFAE](https://www.ifae.es/) in Barcelona.
-I am interested in extracting meaningful insights from extensive galaxy survey data to deepen our understanding of the large-scale structure of the Universe.
+I am interested in extracting insights from extensive galaxy survey data to deepen our understanding of the large-scale structure of the Universe.
 To achieve this, I develop innovative statistical methods and software solutions for data analysis.

 My background includes professional and research experience in 3D printing.
 I am passionate about computer science, and I thoroughly enjoy problem-solving in general.